 The remnants of Hurricane Florence, which brought disastrous flooding to southeastern North Carolina a few days earlier, synced-up with a cold front and brought heavy rain during the afternoon of Sept.
 18, 2018, producing 1.16".
 When the rain began the dew point was at a sticky 74°.
 This rain came eight days after the remnants from Hurricane Gordon brought 1.38" of rain (but it fell over the course of nearly 24 hours).

 The northernmost bands of showers from hurricane Dorian moved through the City during the afternoon and early evening of Sept.
 6, 2019, with most of the minimal rainfall pouring down between 3-4 PM (when 0.27" was measured).
-With the storm situated to the south-southeast of the metro area winds were from the east-northeast (peak gust in Central Park was 29 mph), drawing in unseasonably cool air.
-Before the rain moved in at lunchtime the mercury rose to 67° but then dropped to 58° by evening.
+With the storm situated to the south-southeast of the metro area, winds were from the east-northeast (peak gust in Central Park was 29 mph), drawing in unseasonably cool air.
+Before the rain moved in at lunchtime the mercury rose to 67°, but then dropped to 58° by evening.
 This was the first time since mid-June that a high and low were in the 60s/50s.

 This quickly developing tropical storm zipped from North Carolina to the Jersey Shore on July 10, 2020, soaking New York with 2.54" of rain, with most of it pouring down between 1:30-4:30 PM.
-This amount was a record for the date and the greatest one-day rainfall since May 2018.
+This amount was a record for the date, and the greatest one-day rainfall since May 2018.
 The temperature and dew point were in the 70s all day long, giving the air a pronounced tropical feel.
-This was the fourth "F" named tropical system since 1970 to affect NYC but it was the only one that didn't strike in September.
+This was the fourth "F"-named tropical system since 1970 to affect NYC, but it was the only one that didn't strike in September.

 After making landfall late last night in North Carolina as a hurricane, Isaias sped through the mid-Atlantic on Aug.
 4, 2020.
-Because the center of the storm moved further west than anticipated, New York City was spared heavy rain, but winds gusted to 48 mph in Central Park and 78 mph at Battery Park City in lower Manhattan (and 68, 69 and 70 mph at Newark, LaGuardia and JFK airports. respectively).
+Because the center of the storm moved further west than was anticipated, New York City was spared heavy rain, but winds gusted to 48 mph in Central Park and 78 mph at Battery Park City in lower Manhattan (and 68, 69 and 70 mph at Newark, LaGuardia and JFK airports. respectively).
 There were extensive power outages caused by downed trees.
-While just a 0.55" of rain fell from daybreak to lunchtime in Central Park (most between 11 AM-noon), four inches+ flooded eastern Pennsylvania.
+While just 0.55" of rain fell from daybreak to lunchtime in Central Park (most between 11 AM-noon), four inches+ flooded eastern Pennsylvania.
 And although it wasn't associated with Isaias, a severe thunderstorm late last night dumped the same amount of rain in about 30 minutes as fell this morning.